Mesquite High School (Texas): School performance

-Band and choir programs
+Fine arts program

-MHS has a fine arts programs, which includes band, choir, orchestra, dance, and theater.
+MHS has a fine arts program, which includes band, choir, orchestra, dance, and theater.
 The Mighty Maroon Band has placed in first division at UIL competitions repeatedly.
 The MHS choral program is considered one of the best in the state, placing first division in UIL competitions multiple times in the past several years.
 MHS choir also has a show choir program (Pizzazz), consisting of 12 select varsity singers.

 Operations

 School dress code

 As with other secondary schools in the Mesquite Independent School District, MHS adheres to the MISD Standard Dress Policy which defines inappropriate dress from that which is acceptable at all post-elementary MISD schools.